-The issue price is the net asset value per unit in accordance with Article 5 of the Management Regulations for the corresponding valuation day, plus any applicable sales commission and/or frontend load in the table section entitled "The sub-funds - an overview".
-The issue price is payable in accordance with the table section entitled "The sub-funds - an overview" within the respectively stipulated number of banking days following the valuation day.
-The issue price is paid in the currency of the Fund or, where there are several unit classes, in the relevant unit class currency.
+The issue price is the net asset value per unit in accordance with Article 5 of the Management Regulations on the corresponding valuation day plus a sales commission in accordance with the table section entitled "The sub-funds - an overview" or the Sales Prospectus; it is due within the number of banking days mentioned therein following the corresponding valuation day.
 If a country's laws prescribe lower levels of sales commission, the banks involved in that country may sell units at a lower sales commission, but this must not fall below the maximum permitted sales commission that applies there.
 If savings plans are offered, sales commission shall be charged only on payments actually made.
 The issue price increases to include payments or other charges incurred in various countries in which units are sold.
-If distributions pursuant to Article 12 of the Management Regulations are immediately reinvested in units, a reinvestment discount set by the Management Company may be granted.
+If distributions pursuant to Article 13 of the Management Regulations are immediately reinvested in units, a reinvestment discount set by the Management Company may be granted.